sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/external_antenna.md

 <figure markdown>
 [![Photo showing 0k ohm resistor adjusted to external antenna position.](./assets/img/Simultaneous_RFID_Reader_M7E-Antenna_Selection.jpg){ width="600"}](./assets/img/Simultaneous_RFID_Reader_M7E-Antenna_Selection.jpg "Click to enlarge")
-<figcaption>*Take careful note of the position of this resistor in the photo to make sure it is in the correct position.*</figcaption>
+<figcaption><i>Take careful note of the position of this resistor in the photo to make sure it is in the correct position.</i></figcaption>
 </figure>

 Next, attach the u.FL to the [RP-SMA connector cable](https://www.sparkfun.com/products/662).
 Because this connector is fragile we recommend either taping or hot gluing the sheath of the cable to the PCB.
 This will help prevent damage to the u.FL connector in case the cable gets pulled on.